-Dubai Culture Announces 4th Hatta Cultural Nights Programme of Cultural & Heritage Experiences
+Dubai Culture Announces 4Th Hatta Cultural Nights Programme Of Cultural & Heritage Experiences

-(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, - 20 December, 2024: Dubai Culture & Arts Authority (Dubai Culture) has announced the fourth edition of Hatta Cultural Nights, an initiative designed to offer visitors to the Hatta region a variety of cultural and entertainment experiences.
-The event encourages exploration of the region's historical, natural, and cultural features, as well as its unique traditions and customs, showcasing elements that enhance Hatta’s position as a tourist destination.
-This initiative aligns with the Hatta Master Development Plan, launched by His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE, and Ruler of Dubai, aimed at transforming Hatta into an attractive destination for business, investment and tourism locally and internationally.
+(MENAFN- Dubai PR Network) Dubai, UAE, - 20 December, 2024: Dubai Culture & Arts Authority (Dubai Culture) has announced the fourth edition of Hatta Cultural Nights, an initiative designed to offer visitors to the Hatta region a variety of cultural and entertainment experiences.
+The event encourages exploration of the region's historical, natural, and cultural features, as well as its unique traditions and customs, showcasing elements that enhance Hatta's position as a tourist destination.
+This initiative aligns with the Hatta Master Development Plan, launched by His Highness sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE, and Ruler of Dubai, aimed at transforming Hatta into an attractive destination for business, investment and tourism locally and internationally.

 Set to take place at the Hatta Heritage Village from 22 December 2024 to 1 January 2025, the event agenda features a series of heritage activities, artistic performances, and entertainment showcases that highlight the culture of Hatta.
 Visitors can enjoy poetry evenings with local poets, as well as traditional folklore and artistic performances by specialised groups presenting Al Harbiya, Al Ayala, and Al Azi.
 The programme also includes live sessions featuring traditional instruments like the Rababa and Oud, interactive drum performances, bubble and balloon shows, and more.